DRC Testing Center Exam Administration Information for Faculty

 - Have us deliver your exam to your department's administrative assistant.

-Due to limited staffing at the DRC Testing Center (one person must always be present when students are taking exams, and two-person coverage cannot always be guaranteed due to work related tasks or other obligations), we try our best to make two deliveries per day, one as late in the morning as possible to disperse as many exams as we can in one delivery, and the second as late in the afternoon as possible (before 4pm), again to make sure we can deliver as much as possible in one delivery.
+Note: Due to limited staffing at the DRC Testing Center (one person must always be present when students are taking exams, and two-person coverage cannot always be guaranteed due to work related tasks or other obligations), we try our best to at least one delivery per day, as late in the afternoon as possible (before 4pm) to make sure we can deliver as much as possible in one delivery.
 This ensures that we are limiting our time away from the office so that we are focusing our time on the work we do for students first.
 For the same reason, exam deliveries will only be made to departmental offices in order to limit the number of stops around campus that we have to make.
 Picking up your exams may be a more convenient option for you.

 - How can we reach you during the exam?
 While students in class are able to ask questions pertaining to the exam, it's important that students taking the exam with us should be able to ask questions as well if they come up.
 We have provided several flexible options for reaching you during the exam, including text messaging (texts will come from a staff member only).
 Please indicate your preference on the form.

 - For materials necessary to complete the exam: If you provide materials for students on the exam (such as scantrons or blue books), then we will provide them as well.
 If you require students to bring their own materials, we will expect them to do the same here.
 Please indicate on the form if we should provide materials, or if students should provide materials.

 - Describe Additional Resources: Besides the materials listed above that are required to complete the exam, do the students get to use any additional materials as aids on the exam? i.e. material on UTC Learn, notes, textbook, a cheat sheet, etc.